Kyeo1983/Feedback-Button/README.md

 To start using it, add this HTML &lt;div&gt; to your page:     **&lt;div class="feedback"&gt;&lt;/div&gt;** And then run **feedback._init()** on Javascript.

-If you do not require the default message box nor notification feature, then just import feedback-plain.css and feedback-plain.js.
+If you do not require the default message box nor notification feature, then import *feedback-plain.js* instead of *feedback.js*.

 ### Concept